S1SYPHOS/Gulp4-Metalsmith-Starter/README.md

 ### Workflow
 Everything's ready to get started right away - here's my Gulp workflow:

 `npm start` - Compiles assets & html, launches development server:
 - compiles styles & scripts are being compiled & concatenated
 - compresses images
 - builds the site & opens it in your default browser
 - watches for changes and injects them right away
-`npm run build` - Compiles assets & html with production settings:
+`npm run build` - Same as above, but in production mode:
 - compiles & builds everything
 - minifies & compresses everything
-`npm run debug` - Runs Metalsmith script with debugging option enabled
+`npm run deploy` - Same as above, plus everything's being pushed to your repositories' `gh-pages` branch

-Additional npm scripts can be found inside `package.json` (such as serving the site with production settings).
+Additional npm scripts can be found inside `package.json` (such as serving the site with production settings or debug mode).
 For those in need of a more lightweight solution, just modify templates, add some content and/or drop assets into `_posts/assets`, then run `node ./index.js` to build the site (which could then be served with `gulp server`).

 ### Configuration
 Global variables and site metadata can be found inside `config.js`.
 Metalsmith's build process resides in `index.js`.
 Static assets such as (S)CSS or JS files as well as fonts and images are located inside `_resources`, posts and pages in their respective folders inside `_posts`.
 If something doesn't suit your needs, just make it so, and if you stumble across something worth sharing, then think about ..